Posted on Leave a comment

 Overall, what parents do around weight and food matters more than what they say.
 Diet culture and eating disorders are strongly correlated with each other.
 Investigate your own relationship with food and weight.
 Explore Intuitive Eating and Health at Every Size® to gain more understanding of the concepts covered in this article.

-Ginny Jones is on a mission to change the conversation about eating disorders and empower people to recover.
-She’s the founder of More-Love.org, an online resource supporting parents who have kids with eating disorders, and a Parent Coach who helps parents supercharge their kid’s eating disorder recovery.
+Ginny Jones is on a mission to empower parents to help their kids recover from eating disorders, body image issues, and other mental health conditions.
+She’s the founder of More-Love.org, an online resource supporting parents who have kids with eating disorders, and a Parent Coach who helps parents who have kids with mental health issues.

 Ginny has been researching and writing about eating disorders since 2016.
 She incorporates the principles of neurobiology and attachment parenting with a non-diet, Health At Every Size® approach to health and recovery.